The Spinning Reel

 Does a Spinning Reel Cast Further Than a Casting Reel?

 Typically, a conventional reel or baitcasting reel can cast further than a spinning reel, thanks to its superior line capacity and design.
-However, the actual casting distance achieved depends largely on the skill and experience of the angler, the weight and type of lure, and the fishing line used.
+However, the actual casting distance achieved depends largely on the angler’s skill and experience, the weight and type of lure, and the fishing line used.

 Conventional / Bait Casting Reels Are Better At Surf Fishing

-While it is often said that baitcasting reels are better for surf fishing, this is not a one-size-fits-all answer.
+While baitcasting reels are often better for surf fishing, this is not a one-size-fits-all answer.
 Experienced anglers targeting larger fish at greater distances might prefer baitcasting reels due to their power, precision, and line capacity.
 On the other hand, beginners or those targeting medium-sized fish might find spinning reels more approachable and adequate for their needs.